owalsdor/ccpm-os/README.md

-# CCPM-OS — Product Manager Operating System
+# CCPM-OS — An AI Product Manager Operating System

 A **Markdown-first operating system for Product Managers** built for [Cursor](https://cursor.sh).
 Reusable slash commands (workflows) and skills (playbooks/templates) that turn rough inputs into high-quality PM artifacts — fast, with minimal back-and-forth.